 Arthritis Treatments Available

-Upon visiting University Urgent Care for your arthritis symptoms, you will likely be examined by one of our ER doctors and nurse practitioners.
+Upon visiting University Urgent Care for your arthritis symptoms, you will be examined by one of our board-certified doctors and nurse practitioners.
 Following an examination, we will discuss your medical history, current or previous diagnoses, and list your current prescriptions.
-If needed, we may take blood work to assess in our CLIA/COLA-certified onsite laboratory.
+If needed, we may take blood work to assess in our onsite laboratory.
 Since there is no cure for arthritis, treatments will be focused on pain management.
 These treatments range from cortisone injections to physical therapy sessions to prescription medications.
 In addition, our skilled physicians may have a number of suggestions for managing your pain or decreasing their frequency from home.
 Whether constant arthritic pain is disrupting your sleep or you’re simply looking for an arthritis treatment in Fort Worth that allows you to exercise without pain, we can help.

 ARTHRITIS PAIN FAQ

 There are two main types of arthritis that can be caused in various ways.
 The first form, known as osteoarthritis, is caused by the normal wear and tear of the joints.
 Rheumatoid arthritis, on the other hand, is a function of the body’s immune system attacking the lining of your joints.

 Usually, the first sign of arthritis is a dull ache or burning sensation felt within the joint.
 Most patients initially feel this pain after an activity that requires extensive use of the joint.
 In some cases, there can also be some soreness the next day.

 Arthritis cannot be completely treated, but it can be effectively managed through a thoughtful and consistent treatment plan.
 During your consultation, we will assess your joints and listen to your concerns before deciding on the proper treatment plan.